conflowio/parsley/README.md

  - [text](text): text reader implementation
  - [text/terminal](text/terminal): common parsers for text literals (string literal, int, float, etc.)

+## Versioning

+The library will use the [Semantic Versioning 2.0.0.](http://semver.org/spec/v2.0.0.html).

 ## Acknowledgements

 I would like to say thank you to Frost R.A., Hafiz R., and Callaghan P. as Parsley's main algorithms are based on their paper: